 Roll and Stack

 Rolling your fabrics and stacking them in a basket can save space and make it easy to see all your options at once.
 This technique has become a staple in my studio, especially when I’m working with limited space.
+In fact, it’s also one of my favorite sheet storage ideas for keeping the linen closet tidy.

 Hanging Fabric Rolls